JhonathanDavid/phase5-repo/README.md

-# Phase 5 Project : Time-Series DataSet
+# Phase 5 Project : Time-Series
 # Predictive Modeling for The Income Fund of America (AMECX)
 # Fund Price Forecasting